AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/offers.md

 >[!NOTE]
 >
->This is is the recommended workflow to convert legacy offers to experience fragments.
+>This is the recommended workflow to convert legacy offers to experience fragments.

 >[!NOTE]
 >